apache/druid/docs/do-not-merge.md

 `druid.generic.useDefaultValueForNull` is now disabled by default.
 Druid now differentiates between empty records and null records.
 Previously, Druid might treat empty records as empty or null.

-This change may impact your query results.
 For more information, see [SQL compatibility in the upgrade notes](#sql-compatibility-1).

 [#14792](https://github.com/apache/druid/pull/14792)

 ## SQL planner improvements

 Druid uses Apache Calcite for SQL planning and optimization.
 Starting in Druid 28.0.0, the Calcite version has been upgraded from 1.21 to 1.35.
 This upgrade brings in many bug fixes in SQL planning from Calcite.
-As part of the upgrade, the behavior of type inference for [dynamic parameters](#dynamic-parameters) and the [recommended syntax for UNNEST](#new-syntax-for-sql-unnest) have changed.

 ### Dynamic parameters

-The behavior of type inference for dynamic parameters has changed.
+As part of the Calcite upgrade, the behavior of type inference for dynamic parameters has changed.
 To avoid any type interference issues, explicitly `CAST` all dynamic parameters as a specific data type in SQL queries.
 For example, use:

 ```sql
 SELECT (1 * CAST (? as DOUBLE))/2 as tmp